Bobbo117/GarageController/README.md

 -   Displays status of all garage sensors via cellular network
     -   Car present or absent
     -   Door open or closed
-    -   Car hatch open or closed
+    -   Vehicle hatch open or closed
     -   Motion in garage
     -   Light on/off
     -   Temperature/Humidity